sabeydeedaya/docs/src/includes/ingredients/email/technical-setup.md

 ### Configure your app for your click tracking domain

-You can send ESP caonfiguration to your development team
+You can send ESP configuration to your development team

 ![image](/img/pages/email/send-email.png)